Update 9th July, 2020

 We've provided some suggested copy below but please feel free to adapt this as you need or let us know if you need additional help communicating this update with your clients.

-“We want to let you know that, moving forward, when connecting or reconnecting services, you might notice that our platform asks for permission to connect to a third-party app named Sendible.
+“We want to let you know that, moving forward, when connecting or reconnecting profiles, you might notice that our platform asks for permission to connect to a third-party app named Sendible.

 We want to reassure you that this is normal behaviour.
 We’re working directly with this third-party company to help us provide the best possible experience.
 Due to increasing changes within the social media industry, we have found partnering with this provider to be the best way forward.”

-Will I be able to hide certain services?
+Will I be able to hide certain profiles?

-We can only provide the option to either display all “Sendible” supported services - as we did with the recent YouTube and Pinterest update - or none.
+We can only provide the option to either display all “Sendible” supported profiles - as we did with the recent YouTube and Pinterest update - or none.

-As this change will apply to the majority of the main services we support as outlined above, it’s not an option that we can offer.
+As this change will apply to the majority of the main profiles we support as outlined above, it’s not an option that we can offer.

-What if my clients don’t login or manage services?
+What if my clients don’t login or manage profiles?

 There is still a chance they will see Sendible in this case if they check their app permissions directly on their social account(s) or page(s), even if you’ve been given direct access to manage the account(s) or page(s).